refresh-bio/MKMC/README.md

 Then it combines multiple KMC databases into one single text file (currently, but probably will change in the future, i.e. more files, binary format).
 This file is a matrix with k-mers as rows and samples as columns.
 Values are counts of k-mers in samples.

+The easiest way to get the program is to download the most recent version from the [**release page**](https://github.com/refresh-bio/MKMC/releases).

 To run MKMC on Linux (`mkmc` and `kmc_tools` have to be in the same directory) type:
 ```
 ./mkmc -k20 -thr0.5 [other_parameters] @<input_files> <output_file> <temp_dir>